-We challenged the Directors' judgements regarding the appropriateness of the expected credit loss model and reasonability of key judgements used in the estimation of the probability weighted expected credit loss.
-We involved our financial instruments specialists in auditing these key judgements and also reperformed calculation of the expected credit loss.
-In addition, we have assessed the appropriateness of method adopted to calculate the expected credit loss against the requirements of IFRS 9.
+We challenged the directors' judgements regarding the appropriateness of the impairment loss model and reasonability of key judgements used in the estimation of the probability weighted expected credit loss.
+We involved our financial instruments specialists in auditing these key judgements and also re-performed the calculation of the impairment loss.

-We also evaluated the appropriateness of the carrying value of amounts owed by the immediate parent company obtaining a copy of the latest audited financial information and our understanding of the future trading performance of the Group undertaking Cadent Gas Limited.
+We also evaluated the appropriateness of the carrying value of amounts owed by the immediate parent company.
+This was performed by obtaining a copy of the latest audited financial information and by understanding the future trading performance of the group undertaking Cadent Gas Limited.
 We assessed Cadent Gas Limited's future cash flow forecasts and the key assumptions including inflation and discount rates.
 We also reviewed the historical accuracy of Cadent Gas Limited's forecasts by comparing the actual results to forecasts.
-We have also considered and assessed the impact of the COVID-19 pandemic on the Group and its future cash flows.